 The aim of this post was to give you a clear idea that SEO copywriting isn’t hard as it might seem to you before.

-I hope the recommendations I represented in the post will help you improve your rankings on Google.
+I hope the recommendations I represented in the post will help you improve your SEO and your rankings on Google.

 If you have some suggestions that would enrich this post, feel free to share them in the comments section.